pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-1-0/index.md

 ## Why Pulumi?

-Using real languages offers significant advantages for declaring your infrastructure:
+Using familiar languages offers significant advantages for declaring your infrastructure:

 * **Control flow**: use if statements, for loops, case statements, etc.
 * **Abstractions and reuse**: leverage classes and functions to avoid repeating the same boilerplate over and over again